Duncan-Britt/Splice-Lang/README.md

 Splice.render(yourData);
 ```

-For more control, call `Splice.compile` to return a function which returns a string for a given scope.
+For more control, call `Splice.compile` to return a function which returns a string for a given data set.

 ```javascript
 const evaluatorFn = Splice.compile(templateText);